JuliaBerry/PiCraft.jl/README.md

 - "RaspberryJamMod" is a Forge Mod, if you wish to use this along with other Forge mods then this is recommended.
 Installation instructions are available [here](http://www.instructables.com/id/Python-coding-for-Minecraft/).
 - "RaspberryJuice" is a Bukkit server plugin, recommended if you wish to work on a Bukkit Minecraft server.
 Get it [here](https://dev.bukkit.org/projects/raspberryjuice).

 There is a disagreement in the coordinates reported by Minecraft's debug mode and the `player.getPos()` command.
-Enter `/setworldspawn 0 0 0` in the Minecraft console to remove this discrapency.
+Enter `/setworldspawn 0 0 0` in the Minecraft console to remove this discrepancy.

 ### Get Julia